demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 :::tip
 You will receive an automated email notification when you have used 75%, 90%, and 100% of your freely-included quotas.

-You can find information about your Codespaces quota usage on the settings under "Billing and plans".
+You can find information about your Codespaces quota usage in the settings under "Billing and plans".
 See the following GitHub article for a step-by-step guide: [Viewing your GitHub Codespaces usage](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/viewing-your-github-codespaces-usage).
 :::